Data Quality

 While it may seem like data governance is a clear-cut necessity for data quality, it can be hard to get organizational support if each team doesn’t understand why it applies to them.

-To educate each person that interacts with data in your company, it’s essential that your data governance framework details exactly how its policies improve the employee experience.
+To educate each person who interacts with data in your company, it’s essential that your data governance framework details exactly how its policies improve the employee experience.

 Organizational leaders should engage with different team managers to discuss how certain data governance policies or issues affect their specific work.
-This will promote policy clarity.
+Doing so helps promote policy clarity.

 Hidden Anchor